Search NoeHill Contact Us

 Built 1911

-This Craftsman style home was built by Joseph A. Leonard in 1911, and he lived here until 1920.
+This Craftsman style home was built by Joseph A. Leonard in 1911.
+He lived here until 1920.

 Shortly after the Earthquake and Fire, Mr. Leonard's Urban Realty Improvement Company purchased the 150 acre Ingleside Race Track for $2,500 an acre to develop Ingleside Terrace, an exclusive residential enclave removed from the urban miseries of old San Francisco.